yangc95/google-books-api/README.md

 ## MVP (minimum viable product)

-This application connects to the Google Books API (application programming interface) to display a list of 5 books.
+- This application connects to the Google Books API (application programming interface) to display a list of 5 books.

-Books, or volumes, should be displayed to include the author, title, and publishing company.
+- Books, or volumes, should be displayed to include the author, title, and publishing company.

-Upon query, users can select 1 of the 5 volumes displayed."
+- Upon query, users can select 1 of the 5 volumes displayed.

-Finally, a user can view their reading list.
+- Finally, a user can view their reading list.